Tired of ads?

 These twins were tossed into the River Tiber along with their mom, Rhea Sylvia, by their evil uncle Amulius.
 Their uncle's dastardly scheme didn't work out, though, because the river god, Tiberius, spewed the boys on shore and married their mom.
 Later the twins were suckled by a she-wolf, fed by a woodpecker, and eventually taken in by a shepherd.
 Oh, and Romulus ended up founding Rome.
 (Not too shabby.)

-When Paris's parents assigned a shepherd the job of abandoning him on a mountain, he became an official member of this clique.
-See, it was prophesied that Paris would eventually cause the destruction of his hometown of Troy, so they tried to avoid the tragic ending.
-Little did they know, Fate is set in stone, so it went down exactly as planned.
+Paris's parents assigned a shepherd the job of abandoning him on a mountain.
+They may sound kind of mean, but they only got rid of him because it was prophesied that he would eventually cause the destruction of his hometown of Troy (which he actually did end up doing).
 Paris survived his "exposure" on the mountain by being suckled by a friendly she-bear, who kept him alive until the guilty shepherd came back and raised him as his own son.

 Just like Paris, Oedipus was abandoned by his parents because of a prophecy.
 In his case, the Oracle of Delphi said that little baby Oedipus would grow up to kill his father and sleep with his mother.
 So his parents did what any sensible parents would do; they pinned his ankles together and ordered a slave to abandon him on a mountain.
 The slave didn't have the heart to do it, though, and instead passed the little bundle of trouble off to a shepherd.
 Unfortunately for pretty much everybody involved, Oedipus grew up and unknowingly fulfilled the prophecy.
 (For the record, we're kind of glad there aren't too many prophecies any more.)